 Copy of particularly old sculpture was created after the order of one Lithuanian museum.
 In order to complete the request, we used 3D scanning, 3D printing technologies and special surface coatings for concrete texture.

 Such a way of duplicating the sculpture allowed the museum to have a particularly precise copy of the original sculpture, which would be inseparable from the original one.
-This is the fastest and most accurate way to create a copy of a sculpture.
+This is the fastest and most accurate way to make 3D scanning of sculptures and 3D printing of sculptures.

 3D printing material: Z-Ultrat plastic